Dogs Don’t Second Guess Themselves, So Why Do We?

 “well Jim has been under a lot of pressure lately.
 He was probably consumed with other things when Linda received her performance award.”

-It certainly appears to me that it is human nature to give the benefit of the doubt, almost to a fault.
+It certainly appears to me that it is human nature to give the benefit of the doubt, to an unfortunate fault in these types of situations.

 Teams & Toxic Leaders